nilsign/dabacog/README.md

         </dxd>

-2. Execute the Dabacog CLI command in the same path where the DXD is located or append the path to the DXD file.
+2. Execute the corresponding Dabacog CLI generation command from the directory that contains the DXD file or just append the DXD file path as CLI argument.

         $ dabacog run